Yandex Cloud

 • Scaling settings in the scalePolicy parameter.

-You cannot change the scaling type after you create a node group.
+You cannot change the scaling type after creating a node group.

 • Managed Service for Kubernetes node group placement settings in the allocationPolicy parameters.